davdiv/DecryptSQLite/README.md

 * Execute `DecryptSQLite.exe` (e.g. by double-clicking on it).

 * A dialog box to select the database file is displayed.
-Please select the SQLite encrypted database file (.db3) and click on Open.
+Please select the source SQLite database file (.db3) and click on Open.

-* Another dialog box then asks where to save the unencrypted database.
+* Another dialog box then asks where to save the changed database.
 You can change the default path (if needed) and validate by clicking on Save.

+* Another dialog box then asks for the password of the source database to decrypt it.
+Type the password and click on OK.
+If the source database is not encrypted, you can either click on Cancel or empty the field and click on OK.

-* Another dialog box then asks for the password to decrypt the encrypted database.
-Type the password and click OK.
+* Another dialog box then asks for the new password to encrypt the database.
+Type the new password and click on OK.
+If you don't want to encrypt the changed database, you can either click on Cancel, or make sure the field is empty and click on OK.

 * When the password removal operation completes successfully, a success message is displayed.
 Otherwise, an error message can be displayed.